B-A-IntelliBots/AI-optimized-LQR-Lyapunov-Control-System/README.md

 First the kinematic and dynamic models of the robot has been extracted.
 In this section we assumed  pure motion conditions, i.e., the robot does not encounter any slip, slide, or bounce.
 - **Control objective formulation**

-This robotic platform is designated for environmental mapping purposes "3D reconstruction".
-For that sake, the control system should be designed to acheive the objectives related to this task.
+This robotic platform was designated for environmental mapping purposes "3D reconstruction".
+For that sake, the control system was designed to achieve objectives related to this task.
 These objectives are broken down as follow
   1. Trajectory adherence objective:
 The robot path between two consequtive reference points should converge to the straight line connecting these two points.
   2. Arrival heading angle objective: